bethesdamd/python_pharma_data_report/README.md

 then places the formatted output in another dropbox folder for pickup by the recipient.
 In this manner, dropbox acts like an abstraction layer or service, allowing me to process files provided by a remote user.

+This script is run as a cron job.